Music Lessons at Lamorinda Music

 Q: How long is a lesson?
 How often do they occur?

 A: Usually lessons are 30 minutes long once a week at a regularly scheduled time.
-Some instructors prefer longer lessons, but 30 minutes in the norm.
+Some instructors prefer longer lessons, but 30 minutes is the norm.

 Q: Do your instructors teach at the store or come to the house?

-A: All our instructors teach at the store in a studio
+A: All our instructors teach at the store in a studio.
+(Note: Due to current health conditions, our studios are temporarily closed.)

 Q: When are lessons available?